Burgyn/MMLib.SwaggerForOcelot/README.md

 ## Version 2.0.0

 This version is breaking change.
 Because support Ocelot 16.0.0, which rename `ReRoutes` to `Routes`.
 See Ocelot [v16.0.0](https://github.com/ThreeMammals/Ocelot/releases/tag/16.0.0).

+---
+If you have read this readme to the end, please let me know by [clicking this link](https://clicks.burgyn.online/lRUXPzJGG).